tommadness/KH2Randomizer/docs/setup/pcsx2-ex-setup/pcsx2-ex-setup.md

 ![Seed Generator Window](./randomizer.png)

 On the Seed Generator Window, it’s time to create a seed.
-There are way too many things to tweak around in making a seed that I might’ve made a novel if I enumerated it all here one-by-one.
-To check what each setting does, hover your mouse on that area and read the tooltip that shows up.
+There are way too many things to tweak around in making a seed that I might’ve made a novel if I enumerated it all here one-by-one, so [here's](https://tommadness.github.io/KH2Randomizer/seed-generator/) the round-up of all the seed generator's features.
+Otherwise, to check what each setting does, hover your mouse on that area and read the tooltip that shows up.

 Once you have created your flavor of a rando seed, its time to make the seed.
 Click on `Generate Seed (PCSX2/PC)` (or `Generate Seed (PCSX2)` if you have enabled a setting that splits the Generate Seed button for PC and PCSX2) and save the zip file that it generates on the folder of your choice (for this guide, I have saved it to `C:\KH2FMRando-PS2`).